Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 I promote you and expect them to achieve.

-Well, I promote you, but I don't really
+Well, I promote you,

 So I'm glad that we didn't do that.

 It was an easy decision.
-I mean, you guys.

-Yeah, right there with us.
+I mean, you guys were right there with us.

 Yeah.

-other than what we had done.
-Yeah.
+than what we had done for the previous.

 And there were plenty of owners